Modern Foreign Languages at St Charles’ Catholic Primary School

 At St Charles’ Catholic Primary School our intent is to provide all pupils an environment in which they can reach their full potential; intellectually, socially, morally, emotionally and culturally.
 Wherever possible we try to foster positive attitudes to language learning and broaden the cultural awareness of all pupils.
 Languages are already a big part of who we are at St Charles’, indeed we already speak over 20 languages so we know just how important learning another language is.
 In school, we value the role languages has on our academic success and intend to create language learners who can express their thoughts in another language and respond to its speakers both in speech and in writing.
 We are committed to making our curriculum exciting and engage our pupils in an interactive way.

 The teaching of MFL at St Charles’ Catholic Primary aims to be enjoyable and accessible to all pupils and to this end, a variety of approaches and activities are used to challenge, motivate and sustain interest.
 Lessons are interactive insofar as possible and provide an appropriate balance of spoken and written language.
-We are currently in the process of moving from learning Spanish to French.
-We are very excited about this transition and will be using the Kapow French Scheme to support us with our learning.
+We currently offer lessons to to children in Y3, Y4, Y5 and Y6 and use the Kapow French Scheme to support us with our learning.

 Our Medium Term Plans show when each lesson is taught in the relevant year groups and that meaningful cross curricular links are made across subjects whenever possible.